panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 mapOfObjects.get(foo); // => 'Foo related data'
 ```

-WeakMap, contrary to Map, accepts only objects as keys and has a [reduced set of methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#Methods).
+`WeakMap`, contrary to `Map`, accepts only objects as keys and has a [reduced set of methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#Methods).

-## 2. Map has no restriction over key names
+## 2. The map has no restriction over key names

 Any object in JavaScript inherits the properties from its prototype object.
 The same happens to plain JavaScript objects.